alex3165/react-mapbox-gl/README.md

 - onControlClick : `Function` triggered when user click on minus or plus button
   - Function::(map: Object, zoomDiff: Number)
 - zoomDiff : `Number` The shift number passed to the callback `onControlClick`
+- position: `String` The control position, set by default to `top-right`

 ### Popup: `React.Component`